-ART 218 Advanced Digital Photography Methods (2-2) 3 credits
+ART 218 Advanced Digital Photography Methods (3-3) 3 credits

 This course offers advanced photographic instruction for those with experience in digital photography.
 It expands upon the skills related to the capture, editing and printing of digital images.
 Emphasis will be on artistic expression, conceptual development and style through the use of digital technology.
 Prerequisite: ART/DIG 110.
-Must own a Digital SLR camera.

-ART 220 Graphic Illustration (3-0) 3 credits
+ART 220 Graphic Illustration (4-0) 3 credits